Skip to main content

 Which First-Year Seminar do I have to take?

+If you are a pathway or an undecided student, you will be taking the First-Year Seminar course that is offered by the Center for Learning, Advising, and Student Success (CLASS).
 If you are already directly admitted into your major, you will take your First-Year Seminar course with your major's department.

 What is the D/F repeat policy for First-Year Seminar?